Bladder Stones Treatment in Los Angeles

 Small pouches can develop in the bladder wall, which can collect urine and prevent it from passing out through the urethra.
 These appear due to:

 - Nerve damage

 Treating Bladder Stones

-The expert urologists at Comprehensive Urology offer a wide variety of treatments for breaking up, removing, or bypassing bladder stones.
-Depending on the size of the stone, some patients may be able to safely pass the stones without medical treatment, however, some patients may need the following:
+The expert urologists at Comprehensive Urology offer various treatments for breaking up, removing, or bypassing bladder stones.
+Depending on the size of the stone, some patients may be able to safely pass the stones without medical treatment.
+However, some patients may need one of the following treatment options: